hatateaya/scripts/README.md

 This is a ~/.fonts.conf file that specifies Noto Sans CJK SC as the fallback of Times New Roman / Cantarell / Monospace font.

 `wget https://raw.githubusercontent.com/hatateaya/scripts/refs/heads/main/.fonts.conf -O ~/.fonts.conf`

+To get it works for all flatpak applications, use:

+`flatpak override --user --filesystem=~/.fonts.conf:ro`